svenihde/rapid-prototype/JComparser-REST/README.md

-JComparser XML
+JComparser REST based
 ===============

-The JComparser is a rapid prototype to get a better understanding of parsing a BPMN XML and preparing it for DB usage
+The JComparser is a rapid prototype to get a better understanding of implementing a BPMN REST Interface and preparing it for DB usage

 Setup
 ============